Skip to content

 • ip_address — the server's IP address

-Do not close the current SSH session until you are sure the new one works.
-Otherwise you may lose access to the server.
+Do not close your current SSH session until you have confirmed that the new one works.
+Otherwise, you may lose access to the server.

 question_mark